Trump's Board of Peace has several invited leaders trying to figure out how it'll work

 A $1 billion contribution secures permanent membership on the board, with the money going to rebuild Gaza, according to a U.S. official who spoke on condition of anonymity about the charter as he wasn’t permitted to speak publicly about details of the board, which hasn't been made public.
 A three-year appointment has no contribution requirement.

-But details of how this will also work remain murky.
 British Prime Minister Keir Starmer said Monday the United Kingdom is talking to allies about the Board of Peace.
-Although the U.K. hasn't said whether Starmer has been formally invited to join, he said it's necessary to proceed with the Gaza peace plan's second phase and that his country has "indicated willingness to play our part, and we will.”

 Running Gaza

-Egypt’s top diplomat on Monday met with the leader of the newly appointed committee of Palestinian technocrats who will be running Gaza’s day-to-day affairs during the second phase of the peace plan.
+Egypt’s top diplomat on Monday met with the leader of the newly appointed committee of Palestinian technocrats who will be running Gaza’s day-to-day affairs during the second phase.

-Abdelatty expressed the Egyptian government’s “complete support” to the committee and affirmed its role in running Gaza’s daily affairs until the Palestinian Authority takes over the territory, a statement from the Egyptian ministry said following the meeting.
+Abdelatty expressed the Egyptian government’s “complete support” of the committee and affirmed its role in running Gaza’s daily affairs until the Palestinian Authority takes over the territory, said a statement from the Egyptian ministry.

-He also underscored “the importance of preserving the unity of the Palestinian territories, ensuring geographical and administrative continuity between the Gaza Strip and the West Bank.”

 Gaza humanitarian situation still fragile

 The U.N.
-World Food Program on Monday said it has “significantly expanded” its operations across Gaza 100 days into the ceasefire, reaching more than a million people each month with hot meals, bread bundles and food parcels.
-But it warned the situation remains “extremely fragile” even as critical progress has been made in pushing back famine.
+World Food Program on Monday said it has “significantly expanded” its operations across Gaza 100 days into the ceasefire, reaching more than a million people each month with hot meals and food parcels.
+But it warned the situation remains “extremely fragile.”

-It noted that malnutrition has been prevented for 200,000 pregnant and breastfeeding women, as well as children under 5, while school snacks are reaching 235,000 children in 250 temporary schools.
+It noted that malnutrition has been prevented for 200,000 pregnant and breastfeeding women, as well as children under 5.

-Still, the most recent Integrated Food Security Phase Classification (IPC) analysis in December indicates that 77% the population is facing crisis-level food insecurity, with over 100,000 people experiencing catastrophic levels of hunger.
+The most recent Integrated Food Security Phase Classification (IPC) analysis, which assessed the situation in October and November, indicated that 77% the population was facing crisis-level food insecurity.

-The WFP said access to nutritious food such as fresh fruit, vegetables and dairy is limited, with most families still can't afford more commercial goods entering Gaza.

 Israeli forces move into Hebron

-Note: This story was first published on Jan.
-19, 2026.
-It was updated on Jan.
-20, 2026, to make clear that the IPC figure cited was released in December but assessed the situation in October and November.